nfworking/fortmont-agent/README.md

 # 🤖 Fortmont Agent

-The **Fortmont Agent** is a small application that runs on a computer or server and connects it to **Fortmont**.
+The **Fortmont Agent** is a lightweight application that runs on a server or computer and securely connects it to **Fortmont**.

-Think of it as the **bridge between a device and Fortmont** 🌉.
-It allows Fortmont to securely communicate with and monitor devices without requiring those devices to be directly exposed to the internet.
+Its main purpose is to act as a **secure bridge between Fortmont and local infrastructure**. 🌉

+By default, the agent collects and sends basic information about the device it is running on.
+Over time, the agent will also support **plugins** that allow Fortmont to connect to and interact with different infrastructure platforms such as **Proxmox, UniFi, and other services**.

 ## ✨ What does it do?

-Once installed, the Fortmont Agent:

-* 🔗 Connects the device to Fortmont.
+The Fortmont Agent provides a simple way to connect infrastructure to Fortmont.

+By default, it:

-* 🖥️ Identifies the device and reports basic information about it.
+* 🖥️ Reports basic device information and metrics.
+* 📊 Sends information such as system resource usage and device status.
-* 🔐 Maintains a secure connection with Fortmont.
+* 🔗 Maintains a secure connection with Fortmont.
-* 💓 Lets Fortmont know that the device is online.
 * 🔄 Automatically reconnects if the connection is interrupted.
 * ⚙️ Can run quietly in the background as a system service.

-The goal is to make connecting a device to Fortmont as simple as **installing the agent and registering it**.
+As the agent develops, plugins will extend its capabilities.

+For example:

+* 🖥️ **Proxmox** — Connect Fortmont to virtual machines, containers, and hosts.
+* 🌐 **UniFi** — Connect Fortmont to network equipment and network information.
+* 🔌 **Other plugins** — Add support for additional infrastructure platforms without having to completely rebuild the agent.

+This makes the agent flexible while keeping the core application simple.

 ## 🚀 Getting Started